Let’s start the exploration with a few components to ease the creation of a GUI.

 Observe that we only need the accessors #contents/#contents: to set and retrieve its content.
 It is a very simple class to use.
 If dependency mechanisms were needed, an intermediate object such as the TextEntryDemo can still be used with the observer pattern.

-In example of text entry, we used layout to associate a text entry with a label.
-It is a very common task when building a GUI.
+In our User Interaction Demo, we used a layout to associate a text entry with a label; a very common task when building a GUI.
 The LabelGroup does exactly that for an arbitrary number of morphs.

 Feature require: 'UI-Widgets'